defunkydrummer/lisp-xl/README.markdown

 ## Features

+* Does NOT load the whole file into RAM.
 * Report of "offending" cells; that is, cells that change data type along the way.
 * Report of unexpected blank rows
 * Loads and uncompresses the XLSX sheet file only once, to save time.